-- The Senior Secretary or Treasurer should create a Staff Appreciation subcategory under the School Council Non-Student category in Quicken.
+- The Senior Secretary or Treasurer should create a Staff Appreciation subcategory under the School Council Umbrella in School Cash Accounting.

-- The Staff Appreciation subcategory cannot be in a deficit; funds from other categories cannot be transferred to the Staff Appreciation category.
+- The Staff Appreciation category cannot be in a deficit; funds from other categories cannot be transferred to the Staff Appreciation category.

 - School Council must communicate that the funds raised will be used for Staff Appreciation.
 Funds raised in another manner may not be used for Staff Appreciation.

-- The communication should include that cash, cheque or online payments are acceptable methods of payment (it should be available on Cashless Schools).
+- The communication should include that online payments are encouraged (it must be available on School Cash Online).

 School Councils must never borrow or loan funds.

-Deposited cheques returned by the bank due to non-sufficient funds (NSF) or due to a bank account being closed should be recorded in Quicken.
-The Treasurer should send a letter and a copy of the cheque to the individual who wrote the cheque.
-The letter should ask for a replacement cheque within a certain number of days plus reimbursement for any banking charges incurred by the School Council.
+Deposited cheques returned by the bank due to non-sufficient funds (NSF) or due to a bank account being closed should be recorded in School Cash Accounting.
+The Treasurer, in consultation with the Senior Secretary (elementary) or Supervisor – School Business (secondary) should send a letter and a copy of the cheque to the individual who wrote the cheque.
+The letter should ask for a replacement cheque within a certain number of days plus reimbursement for any banking charges incurred by the school.

 If an individual does not replace a NSF cheque, the delivery of goods or services to be provided to the individual should be cancelled.
 If the individual has received the goods or services, repeated letters asking for the funds, discuss with school Principal.

 Theft of funds is covered by the Board’s insurance policy as long as the funds are in the school in a locked safe.
+Funds must be counted and documentation retained on the amount(s) counted, with such documentation retained outside of the safe should a theft from the safe occur.
 Parents and Staff may not take School Council funds home as these funds would not covered by the Board’s insurance policy.
 Insurance claims are subject to a $500 deductible.

 If an insurance claim is to be made, the police must be notified of the loss.
-The School Council will need to provide backup documentation to support the amount taken; therefore, the School Council’s records should be kept separate from the funds collected.
+The School Council will need to provide backup documentation to support the amount taken; therefore, the School Council’s records, (e.g. School Activities Receipts (SAR) forms) should be kept separate from the funds collected.
 To file a claim, please contact the Manager of Purchasing.

 HDSB Board Forms